Are you ready for more cuteness? We asked CJ'ers across our global offices to share their furry friends.

 Thor & Scarlet, Coventry, CT

 "Thor and Scarlet are both rescues—we adopted Thor in 2010 and Scarlet in 2019.
-Despite their nine-year age difference and not meeting each other prior to us bringing Scarlet home, they immediately hit it off!
+Despite their nine-year age difference and not meeting each other before we brought Scarlet home, they immediately hit it off!
 They’re inseparable, except for when Thor is tired and needs a break from Scarlet's never-ending energy.
 We recently moved into a new house and they’ve already found all of their squirrel watching spots, including one right in mom's office."

 - Alita Hill, Associate Director, Business Development Strategy